 This course introduces issues of collecting, preparing, analysing, and visualising ‘big’ data.
 Participants will be familiarised with how to write, debug, and keep track of their own code using R, a popular programming language for data manipulation, analysis, and visualisation.

-- To acquire a basic understanding of big data and social media analytics in the context of social science and humanities research
+- Acquire a basic understanding of big data and social media analytics in the context of social science and humanities research;

-- To be able to write code in R in order to obtain, prepare, analyse, and visualise data
+- write code in R in order to obtain, prepare, analyse, and visualise data;

-- To understand how to automate data collection from web sites and social media
+- understand how to automate data collection from web sites and social media;

-- To gain basic proficiency with tools for analysing large quantities of text
+- gain basic proficiency with tools for analysing large quantities of text;

-- To be able to monitor and manage the various steps of data collection and analysis for both integrity and replication purposes
+- monitor and manage the various steps of data collection and analysis for both integrity and replication purposes, and

-- To help you become a more productive (taking less time to analyse your data) and careful (making fewer mistakes) scientist
+- help you become a more productive (taking less time to analyse your data) and careful (making fewer mistakes) scientist.

 There are four weekly sessions of 3-4 hours each.
 Sessions will include a mix of lectures, demonstrations, and/or in-class exercises.
 You will need to bring a laptop to these sessions on which you have the necessary rights to install software.